Pengyu-Jin/Pengyu-Jin.github.io/docs/major/EN-learn/phrase.md

 **attribute sth. to sb./sth.**: to believe or say that a situation or event is caused by someone or something.

-✒️The fall in the number of deaths from heart disease is generally attributed to imptovements in diet.
+✒️The fall in the number of deaths from heart disease is generally attributed to improvements in diet.

+**run into sth.**: to start to experience a difficult or unpleasant situation.

+✒️The following are common error types that Python programmers run into.

 ## adjective phrase